potato-tf/MGE-VScript/README.md

 ⚠️I have never played midair and am only going off of what the plugin describes (same as endif but no height threshold?), it might not be faithful to the original thing

+⚠️There is untested ultiduo support, it's probably still got some issues.

 ⚠️Theres a few AI translations in here.
 PRs fixing the AI translations listed in `mge/cfg/localization.nut`  would be appreciated

 ⚠️See below for navmesh warning, tl;dr it's very slow and will still generate bad navs on the more abstract arenas (oihguv, chillypunch, etc)